 When you ask the majority of up and coming artists they reply, “oh we have a CD coming out soon, I sure hope you’ll buy it!”
 I want to be supportive but I also want to be realistic.
 I haven’t purchased a CD IN TEN YEARS!
 Why are they still making CD’s?
 I know there are exceptions to the rule and some CD’s still sell but have they ever thought about researching their own market before?
 Ever tried to understand how others in their situation have grown their own music business?
 I can guarantee you it did not happen by selling CD’s.

 In Chris Anderson’s book Free: The Future of a Radical New Price it explains that if the price to duplicate something is relatively free (as in a music file) then eventually it will be free.
-Young musicians needs to Continue Reading
+Young musicians needs to understand this and adapt accordingly.
+Continue Reading

 My friend Colter (@Codaclothing) asked a bunch of us to submit our favorite albums of 2009 to put up on his website.
 Knowing that the song from the Amazon Kindle commercial or Lady Gaga’s Bad Romance will probably be vying for top spot so I thought I’d take a different approach.